gilesknap/gphotos-sync/README.rst

 Scheduling a Regular Backup
 ---------------------------
 On linux you can add gphotos-sync to your cron schedule easily.
-See https://crontab.guru/ for tips on how to confiugre regular execution of a command.
+See https://crontab.guru/ for tips on how to configure regular execution of a command.
 You will need a script that looks something like this::

     #!/bin/bash